Getting Off the Beaten Path in Prague

 There is SO much value in getting off the beaten path in Prague.
 Venture forth from Old Town center and the common Prague sightseeing destinations and you might be amazed by how many awesome places you will find.

-We lived in Prague for two years, on and off, and would live there for two more without any hesitation.
-It is a gorgeous city with impressive architecture, laid-back locals, and troves of hidden treasures just waiting to be discovered.
+We personally have lived in Prague for about three years now, on and off, and would live here for two more without any hesitation.
+It is a gorgeous city with impressive architecture, laid-back locals, delicious beer, and troves of hidden treasures just waiting to be discovered.

-After spending our first few weeks in sightseeing in Prague it became clear to us that far too few visitors venture outside of the center of the city.
-It seems that most tourists stay within Old Town or Malá Strana without ever leaving.
+Upon first arriving to Prague we spent out time as most tourists do, exploring the top attractions Prague has to offer.
+After spending our first few weeks in sightseeing in Prague’s Old Town it became clear to us that far too few visitors venture outside of the center of the city.
+It seems that most tourists stay within Old Town or Malá Strana neighborhoods without ever leaving, unless their hotel is located elsewhere.

-This is a true shame, as there is SO much more to the City of a Hundred Spires than what the average visitor experiences.
-Here’s why you should get off the beaten path once you are done with the basic aspects of sightseeing Prague.
+This is a true shame, as there is SO much more to the City of a Hundred Spires than what the average visitor gets to experience.
+Here’s why YOU should get off the beaten path once you are done with the basic aspects of sightseeing Prague.

 The Benefits of Getting Off the Beaten Path in Prague